-There are many coal tar and non-coal tar medicated shampoos for treating scalp lesions on the market.
-Remember, medicated shampoos are designed for the scalp, not the hair.
+There are many coal tar and non-coal tar medicated shampoos for treating lesions associated with scalp psoriasis.
+Keep in mind that medicated shampoos are designed for the scalp, not the hair.

-Sometimes doctors inject scalp lesions with steroid medications.
-This is done only when the scalp psoriasis is mild and involves a few areas.
-Steroid injections are given sparingly because the medication can be absorbed into the system.
+Doctors may inject scalp lesions with steroid medications if the psoriasis is mild and involves only a few areas.
+Steroid injections are given sparingly because the body can absorb the medication.

 Moderate to severe scalp psoriasis

-Itching is often a problem for those with scalp psoriasis.
+Itching is very common if you have scalp psoriasis.
 Over-the-counter tar shampoos and shampoos containing menthol can help reduce itching.
-Topical steroids and oral antihistamines are also effective for reducing scalp itch.
+Topical steroids are also effective for treating an itchy scalp.
 Read more about managing itch »